 You can, if you wish, transfer your deferred benefits in the Scheme to another pension arrangement before you retire.
 If you are thinking of transferring out of the Scheme for any reason, you must consult an independent financial advisor before taking any action.
 Legally, we cannot provide you with financial advice.

 Where can I ask questions, or get more information?

-Please use the contact details below if you have questions, need information or if you change address.
+Please use the contact details below if you have questions about the content of this statement or need information.

-Helen Flint-Hill, Head of Pensions - helen.flint-hill@midcounties.coop
+Helen Flint-Hill, Head of Pensions: helen.flint-hill@midcounties.coop